-All center personnel shall have access to a copy of Licensing Regulations Governing Pinellas County Children's Centers and a copy of Chapter 64E-11 Food Hygiene.

-1. Children shall be released from a licensed children's center at the direction of Child Care Licensing Program staff due to a significant violation(s) that pose an immediate threat to the health and safety of children.
+9/11/09 enter personnel shall have access to a copy of Licensing Regulations Governing ellas County Children's Centers and a copy of Chapter 64E-11 Food Hygiene.
+9/11/09 1.
+Children shall be released from a licensed children's center at the direction of Child Care Licensing Program staff due to a significant violation(s) that pose an immediate threat to the health and safety of children.